 - Perfect Keto Matcha MCT Oil Powder

-If you want to take it beyond 3 days, below you’ll find seven days of meal planning you can use for inspiration to start your new ketogenic diet.
+If you want to take it beyond three days, below you’ll find seven days of meal planning you can use for inspiration to start your new ketogenic diet.

 Feel free to mix and match meals from different days and adjust your daily macros according to how your body feels.
-On the recipes below, consume one serving unless otherwise noted.
+For the recipes below, consume one serving unless otherwise noted.

 Day 1 Meals